jwcho1221/Flight-Delay-Prediction/LabGuide300.md

 # Provision Oracle Analytics Cloud (OAC) and Connect to Autonomous Data Warehouse (ADW)

 ## Part 1.
 Create an OAC Instance
-In this section you will create an OAC instance.
+In this section, you will create an OAC instance.

 ### **STEP 1: Sign in to Oracle Cloud**